revx0012/vscode-linux/README.md

-# Archived

-Yeah, im just gonna ignore this because its not useful anymore unfortunately...

-# where do i install this?
+# Where do i install this?

-you can either you can install it in your linux machine or proot (only on termux) go around the folder and see
+You can either you can install it in your linux machine or proot (only on termux) Go around the folder and [see](https://github.com/revx0012/vscode-linux/distros)

 # Note

-there are distros missing.. i know im just gonna add them later.
+There are package manager missing.. i know im just gonna add them later.

-sorry im just busy.